PJGilmw/LCA_deep_uncertainty_fish_micro/README.md

 ### Reproducing results of the article

   &#128680;&#128680;&#128680;**WARNING
-Reproducing the results of the article requires a very large amount of data points (500 000 in the article) which is only reasonably achievable in a few days if using multiple instances with multiple cores and recombining results.
+Reproducing the results of the article requires a very large amount of data points (500 000 in the article) which is only reasonably achievable in sveral days if using multiple instances with multiple cores and recombining results eventually.
 Most of the functions are written to be called in parallel with the package "ray".

 The following instructions are given without assuming any recombination of results from multiple instances.

 The regionalization and PRIM application also require substantial computing capacities (large memory/multiple CPUS).
+Overall the results of the article were obtained dividing the successive and parallel tasks between 4 to 5 instances of 64 CPUS over 12 days.

 *Requirements*